lorenzo-rovigatti/comp_bio_notes/all_atom.md

 The separation of contributions into bonded and non-bonded terms is not only a conceptual one, but it has also practical implications.
 For instance, bonded interactions act on pairs or groups of atoms that do not change during the course of the simulation, and therefore the data structures that keep track of these interacting atoms do not need to be updated.
 Moreover, non-bonded interactions are usually much less steep than bonded ones, which makes it possible to implement multiple-timestep protocols to speed-up simulations (see *e.g.* Chapter 14 of @schlick2010molecular).
 ```

-The functional forms of the functions (implicitly) defined in Eq. [](#eq:tot-energy) depend on the force field employed, and are parametrised so as to reproduce the experimental structure and dynamics of target molecular systems.
+The functional forms of the functions (implicitly) defined in Eq. [](#eq:tot-energy) depend on the force field employed, and are parametrised so as to reproduce the experimental structure and dynamics of target molecular systems, but also leveraging *ab initio* calculations, which are often used to complement the experimental results.

 ```{figure} figures/ff_spectra.png
 :name: fig:ff_spectra